You can help save sick and injured wild animals in Scotland

 Last year the centre successfully released over 5,000 animals back into the wild and several of these will be featured on the show.
 From foxes to fledglings, otters to ospreys and weasels to woodpeckers, the series will chart amazing individual journeys for some of Scotland’s best loved wild creatures.

-‘Born to be Wild’ will air on Monday nights at 8pm.
-Episode one is on Monday 25 February.
+‘Born to be Wild’ will air on BBC Two on Monday nights at 6.30pm.
+Episode one is on Monday 2 September.

-Visit the BBC Scotland website to find out more, watch some clips and view the programme.
+Visit the BBC Scotland website to find out more and watch the programme on the BBC iPlayer.